 There are a number of common issues that can get in the way when sending new logs to Datadog via the log collector in the

 dd-agent.
 If you experience issues sending new logs to Datadog, this list helps you troubleshoot.
-If you continue to have trouble, email us for further assistance.
+If you continue to have trouble, contact Datadog support for further assistance.

 The Datadog Agent sends its logs to Datadog over tcp via port 10516.
 If that connection is not available, logs fail to be sent and an error is recorded in the